-You can read here and in the blog post box about changes in our industry that Studio 39 owner Gemy Chiarizio predicted over a decade ago.
+You can read here the blog post about changes in our industry that Studio 39 owner Gemy Chiarizio predicted over a decade ago.
 Based on what she was seeing and experiencing then, is why she knew corrective color would grow.
-Because of the amount of education needed and the level of difficulty, she also knew it would become a niche area of salon work few stylists or colorists would have the confidence to do.
-She was correct, but that is why Studio 39 is synonymous with expert hair color in the Kansas City area today.
+Because of the amount of education needed and the level of difficulty, she also knew it would become a niche area of salon work.
+Few stylists or colorists had the understanding then how many difficult processes were in involved to complete this type of work, and she ended up being correct.
+But it’s why Studio 39 is synonymous with expert hair color in the Kansas City area today.

 As fewer stylists were mentored by master stylists, overall skill in the hair industry has gone down, however client color expectations have gone up.
 Her foresight, knowledge of the industry, and education in biology and chemistry, and how it pertains to hair color, is why Studio 39 has been a decade ahead of most salons, especially with color and blonde.
 Corrective color is now our number one service for new color guests.